Minu94/TSF-task/README.md

-This repository is created as a part of The Sparks Foundation internship program (GRIP).
+This repository is created as a part of The Sparks Foundation's Graduate Rotational Internship Program (GRIP).